pulibrary/iiif-osd-viewer/README.md

 iiif-osd-viewer
 ===============

-jQuery image viewer plugin to display IIIF images in multiple views
+jQuery image viewer plugin to display IIIF images in multiple views using OpenSeadragon